 If your house is holiday-ready and the hard work accomplished, bravo to you!
 Now it seems fitting to throw a fun party to celebrate that you are “caught up” and proud of it, don’t you think?

 With this thought in mind, we asked Amos Gott, one of our favorite Nashville event planners, to join in the fun.
 The challenge was to hit Trader Joe’s with a budget of $250 and plan a party for 20.
-Since Trader Joe’s doesn’t sell wine or liquor (in Tennessee that is, but the laws will change soon!), we didn’t include libations in our budget.
 The goal was to inspire through creativity via the presentation but not slave in the kitchen.

 What is so great about Trader Joe’s is that they get the holidays.
 At every turn, you will find something delightful with a holiday theme.
 It may be their delicious holiday Oreo-like Joe-Joe’s cookies with peppermint filling, or a perfect bourbon cake, barrel-aged in its own customized box, or the plentiful frozen food section, stocked with gourmet appetizers.
 They also have mini wreaths and poinsettias, and a slew of garlands, larger wreaths and more.
 It is truly one-stop shopping at its best, especially if you’re lucky enough to score a parking place.